 The trail is way shorter than the Koloa Gulch and Kaipapau Falls, but is suitable if you have really young children that don’t like hiking for so long.

-The trail is a 0.5 mile roundtrip and is perfect for a short hike with the family one morning or afternoon.
+Overall, the trail is a 0.5 mile roundtrip and is perfect for a short hike with the family one morning or afternoon.

 The trail is heavily wooded and the forest is enchanting, the waterfall is also smaller but doesn’t fail to impress in terms of its beauty, standing at just 15 feet tall.